Fishing Merit Badge – Robert S. S. Baden-Powell, the founder of the Scouting movement, claimed fishing as one of his favorite pastimes.

 Bass, pike, and muskellunge are species most often caught on these gurgling, popping, and sputtering lures.

-Flies are tied to represent insects, crabs, shrimp, mulberries, and tiny minnows the preferred food of trout, salmon, and much other game fish such as bass, panfishes, carp, and pike.
+Flies are tied to represent insects, crabs, shrimp, mulberries, and tiny minnows the preferred food of trout, salmon, and many other game fish such as bass, panfishes, carp, and pike.

 The fish are deceived into taking the imitation of their food.
 Some flies can also simulate hatching insects.
 Flies are made of hair, feathers, wool, chenille, and many other materials, all held together on the hook with thread and glue.